amacdougall/alanmacdougall-octopress-blog/source/functional-series/index.md

 ---

-A series of posts on using functional programming concepts in everyday Actionscript and Javascript code.
+A series of posts on using functional programming concepts in everyday ActionScript and JavaScript code.
 Uses [underscore.js](http://documentcloud.github.com/underscore/) and [underscore.as](https://github.com/amacdougall/underscore.as).
 This series is very code-heavy, but covers a lot of very practical techniques you can use to